 Delays in Paying Death Benefits Yields Big Profits for Insurers

 While the insurance industry is quick to note that 99 percent of life insurance policies payout the death benefit, this statistic ignores the extent to which such payments are delayed based on spurious reasons.
-Federal judges across the country have concluded that some insurers delay benefits by fabricating excuses, twisting facts and ignoring autopsy results.
 While the examples in this blog may seem egregious, they are all too common.

 The insurance industry significantly increases its profits by successfully delaying claims.
 During a recent one-year period, insurers in the United States were disputing a total of $1.3 billion in claims according to the American Council of Life Insurers.

 Because federal law preempts state law with respect to ERISA plans, there is nothing state regulatory agencies can do to protect consumers faced with this strategy of delaying death benefits.
 When policyholders seek help from their state insurance department, they are turned away.
 Most state insurance departments do not even track ERISA complaints because state intervention is barred by federal preemption.

 If you are a beneficiary who is struggling to get a life insurance company to pay you death benefits, we may be able to help.